mblancodev/MF-host-template/README.md

-# Template_-MF-Host
+# MF-HOST-TEMPLATE
-Module Federation Template Configuration for a host app
+Webpack's Module Federation Template Configuration for a host app